Esarhaddon: Military campaigns

 Political map of Assyria's (purple) northern border 680–610 BC.
 Urartu (yellow) was one of Esarhaddon's main rivals.

 Vassals who had hoped to use the unstable political climate in Assyria to free themselves, perhaps believing that the new king hadn't yet consolidated his position well enough to stop them, and foreign powers eager to expand their territory soon realized that (despite Esarhaddon's distrust) the governors and soldiers of Assyria fully supported the new king.'
-Two of the principal threats to Assyria were the Kingdom of Urartu under King Rusa II in the north, a sworn enemy of Assyria which still sheltered his brothers, and the Cimmerians, an iranic nomadic tribe which was harassing his western borders.'
+Two of the principal threats to Assyria were the Kingdom of Urartu under King Rusa II in the north, a sworn enemy of Assyria that still sheltered his brothers, and the Cimmerians, an iranic nomadic tribe that was harassing his western borders.'

-Esarhaddon allied with the nomadic Scythians, famous for their cavalry, in order to dissuade the Cimmerians from attacking but it doesn't appear to have helped.
-In 679 BC, the Cimmerians invaded the westernmost provinces of the empire and by 676 they had penetrated further into Esarhaddon's empire, destroying temples and cities on the way.
+Esarhaddon allied with the nomadic Scythians, famous for their cavalry, to dissuade the Cimmerians from attacking, but it didn't appear to have helped.
+In 679 BC, the Cimmerians invaded the westernmost provinces of the empire, and by 676 they had penetrated further into Esarhaddon's empire, destroying temples and cities on the way.
 To stop this invasion, Esarhaddon personally led his soldiers in battle in Cilicia and successfully repelled the Cimmerians.
 In his inscriptions, Esarhaddon claims to personally have killed the Cimmerian king Teušpa.'

 While the Cimmerian invasion was underway, one of Esarhaddon's vassals in the Levant, the Phoenician city-state of Sidon, rebelled against his rule.'
 Sidon had only recently been conquered by Assyria, having been made a vassal by Esarhaddon's father in 701.'
-Esarhaddon marched his army down along the Mediterranean coast and captured the rebellious city in 677 but its king, Abdi-Milkutti, escaped by boat.'
+Esarhaddon marched his army down along the Mediterranean coast and captured the rebellious city in 677, but its king, Abdi-Milkutti, escaped by boat.'
 He was captured and executed a year later, the same year that Esarhaddon decisively defeated the Cimmerians.
 Another rebellious vassal king, Sanduarri of "Kundu and Sissu" (likely locations in Cilicia), was also defeated and executed.
-In order to celebrate his victory, Esarhaddon had the heads of the two vassal kings hung around the necks of their nobles, who were paraded around Nineveh.'
-Sidon was reduced to an Assyrian province and two cities which had been under the Sidonian king's control were gifted to another vassal king, Baal of Tyre.'
+To celebrate his victory, Esarhaddon had the heads of the two vassal kings hung around the necks of their nobles, who were paraded around Nineveh.'
+Sidon was reduced to an Assyrian province, and two cities that had been under the Sidonian king's control were gifted to another vassal king, Baal of Tyre.'
 Esarhaddon discusses his victory over Sidon in a contemporary inscription: